Our Rainforest Futures

 Outcomes

-As a result of this seven-year programme of activity (2 years of development/5 years of delivery) we anticipate:
+As a result of this seven-year programme of activity we anticipate:

-Restoration activity is supported by an upskilled workforce, increased contractor capacity and enhanced volunteering opportunities.
+• Restoration activity will be supported by an upskilled workforce, increased contractor capacity and enhanced volunteering opportunities.

-Awareness of the importance and value of Scotland’s rainforest will have been raised within those local communities, and the actions those communities can take to support rainforest restoration.
-A wide range of audiences will be inspired to want to live and work in the rainforest.
+• Awareness of the importance and value of Scotland’s rainforest will have been raised within local communities and beyond, and the actions those communities can take to support rainforest restoration will be clear and accessible.
+A wide range of audiences will be inspired to live and work in the rainforest.

-The development of new landscape-scale initiatives across the rainforest will have been supported, creating a longer-term legacy.
+• New landscape-scale initiatives will have been supported across the rainforest, creating a long-term legacy.